mgtron278/langchain_llms/readme.md

-Based on the provided Python script, I can help you draft a README file for your project.
-A README file typically provides an overview of your project, how to set it up, and how to use it.
-Here's a suggested README content based on the script you shared:

----

-# Langchain Demo with OpenAI API
+# Langchain with OpenAI API

 This project demonstrates how to integrate the Langchain and OpenAI APIs to create a conversational assistant using Streamlit.